Jalayirid Sultanate: Decline

+Contemporary portrait of Sultan Ahmad Jalayir (ruled 1382–1410) with armed retinue.
+Khamsah by Khvaju Kirmani (1396), Baghdad.

-In 1376, Shaikh Hussain Jalayir took up residence in Tabriz.
-In the following spring, he undertook a successful campaign against the Kara Koyunlu under Bayram Khwaja, who had been raiding from the west.
+As soon as Shaikh Hussain Jalayir (ruled 1374-1382) started his reign, Tabriz was raided by the Muzaffarids, hailing from Isfahan.
+In 1376, Shaikh Hussain Jalayir finally took up residence in Tabriz.
+In the following spring, he undertook a successful campaign against the Qara Qoyunlu under Bayram Khwaja, who had been raiding from the west.

 Shaikh Hussain Jalayir lost his supporters because of the external enemies and conflicts within the amirs.
 His brother Sultan Ahmad Jalayir came to power as a result of a plot against him.
+Sultan Ahmad advanced with an armed force from Ardabil, captured Tabriz, and executed his brother.
 Ahmad's other brothers, Shaikh 'Ali and Bayazid opposed him.
-To secure his position, Ahmad requested the assistance of the Kara Koyunlu.
+To secure his position, Ahmad requested the assistance of the Kara Koyunlu ruler Qara Mahammad.
 Shaikh 'Ali fell in battle against the Kara Koyunlu.

 In the spring of 1384, the Chagatai amir Timur attacked the Jalayirids and Qara Qoyunlus of Azerbaijan.
 Although Sultan Ahmad was not captured, his subordinates in Soltaniyeh failed to defend the town and Timur took it with a minimum of resistance.

 In the midst of Timur's absence, Sultan Ahmad had to deal with an invasion by Tokhtamysh, Khan of the Golden Horde in 1385.

-Timur completed his Indian campaign and returned to Azerbaijan in 1396.
-Kara Koyunlu ruler Kara Yusuf, who retreated to Mosul to avoid a sudden raid, was able to take shelter in the Ottoman Empire in 1400.

-Divan of Khvaju Kirmani, illustrations by Junayd (detail), 1396, Baghdad.
+Tabriz was briefly looted by the Golden Horde in 1385.